-Configuring OSCAR Interface Menus
+Configuring OSCAR

-You can configure your DSR switching system from the Setup menu within the OSCAR interface.
-Select the Names button when initially setting up your DSR switching system to identify servers by unique names.
-Select the other setup features to manage routine tasks for your servers from the OSCAR interface menu.
+You can configure your DSR system from the Setup menu within OSCAR.
+Select the Names button when initially setting up your DSR system to identify servers by unique names.
+Select the other setup features to manage routine tasks for your servers from the OSCAR menu.

-Setup Features to Configure the OSCAR Interface
+Setup Features to Configure OSCAR